Garcia sorry after 'stupid' Woods fried chicken jibe

 VIRGINIA WATER, England (Reuters) - Sergio Garcia said “sorry” 11 times and used the word “apology” on five occasions as he spoke of his regret at causing a furor by making a “fried chicken” jibe at world number one Tiger Woods.

-Spaniard Garcia told reporters on Wednesday that his comment, made at the European Tour Player of the Year awards the night before, was “stupid and out of place” and said he regretted it the moment he made it.
+Spaniard Garcia told reporters that his comment, made at the European Tour Player of the Year awards on Tuesday, was “stupid and out of place” and said he regretted it the moment he made it.

 Fourteen-times major winner Woods, whose relationship with the Spaniard is frosty at best, was in unforgiving mood earlier in the day.